 I am unable to shovel my own sidewalks, and do not have someone in my home capable of assisting me with snow removal.
 What should I do?

-The City of Bondurant offers a Snow Removal Service to residents who are not capable of removing snow from public sidewalks.
+The City of Bondurant offers a snow removal service for residents within City-Limits who are not capable of removing snow from public sidewalks.
 You must sign up for this service every year in order to receive assistance, as a resident's living situation may change over time.
-Please stop into City Hall to apply.

 When do I need to remove snow from my sidewalks?
 Where can I shovel my snow?

 To help ensure that sidewalks are safe during the winter, City Ordinance requires residents to remove snow and ice from sidewalks within 24 hours following the end of the snowfall.
 Property owners who do not comply are subject to a municipal citation.

 A helpful hint for residents – clear your sidewalk after the snowplows have finished plowing to the curb.
 When you remove snow from your sidewalk, please remember that City Ordinance prohibits placing that snow in the street.
 The unnatural deposit of snow from driveways and parking lots onto the City right-of-way is also prohibited.